g-zajac/mkdosc-playground/docs/mkdocs-intro.md

 ## Introduction
 MkDocs is static site generator.

-The content can be writen and edited in any text editor in markdown language.
-When changes are pushed to repository, building action is automaticly triggered and the static website generated.
+The content can be writen in markdown language and edited in any text editor.
+When changes are pushed to repository, building action is automaticly triggered and the static website generated and published.

 <!-- TODO add git hooks, autobuild etc -->
 ``` mermaid